Living Donor Kidney Transplant

 You Can Change Your Mind

-You can change your mind, delay or end the donation process at any time.
+You can change your mind, delay, or end the donation process at any time.
 You may speak with any team member or your advocate for assistance with this.

-Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our nephrology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.
+They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 10 pediatric specialties by U.S. News & World Report for 2024–2025.